cclib/cclib.github.io/_sources/data_notes.txt

 The value of the target criterion depends on the calculation:

-* The "hard" target, SCFconv, is used for single point calculations, and the last step of geometry optimizations.
+* The "hard" target, SCFconv, is used for single point calculations, and the last step of geometry optimisations.
 It defaults to 1.0E-6, and can be changed in the SCF keyword block.

 * The "soft" target, scfconv2, is used for the first step of a geometry opimization.
 It defaults to 1.0E-3, and can also be changed in the SCF keyword block.

-* For intermediate steps in a geometry optimization the situation is more complicated and depends on the gradient and the integration accuracy.
+* For intermediate steps in a geometry optimisation the situation is more complicated and depends on the gradient and the integration accuracy.
 After a post on the ADF user's forum, I found that it is calculated as follows:

 :: new_convcriteria = max(SCFconv, min(old_convcriteria, grdmax/30, 10**(-accint))) )